gaganmangat/MTech-Thesis/README.md

 ```
 When submitting jobs using the adaptive algorithm, in addition to specifying if a job is communication-intensive, also provide the commmunication pattern of the job.
 Currently, the code supports five communication-patterns: RHVD (Recursive-halving vector doubling), RD (Recursive doubling/halving), Binomial, Ring, and a pattern similar to CMC-2D (70% Binomial and 30% RD).
 The comment parameter for these patterns will be `--comment=1:1` for RHVD, `--comment=1:2` for RD, `--comment=1:3` for Binomial, `--comment=1:4` for Ring, and `--comment=1:5` for CMC-2D.

-When using the comm balanced algorithm, the communication matrix path for a job should be given in the comment as `--comment=1:/path/to/comm_matrix/mat.txt`.
+When using the comm balanced algorithm, the communication matrix path for a job should be given in the comment as `--comment=1:/path/to/comm_matrix/mat.txt` for a communication-intensive job and `--comment=0:/path/to/comm_matrix/mat.txt` for a compute-intensive job.
 The first character of the comment denotes whether a job is communication-intensive (1) or compute-intensive (0).

 ### Appendix
 Follow these steps to install and build SLURM and other required components: